arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 DUI offense for the first to the third time is considered a misdemeanor in Arkansas.
 DUI of a first to third offender stays on the driving record for five years after the completion of sentencing.
 The criminal records can also be expunged after five years of sentencing.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any government entity, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
+Because of this, record results, volume, and availability may vary.

 How do I Find DUI Checkpoints in Arkansas?

-• There is no established standard or protocol to follow in conducting the checkpoint
+• There is no established standard or protocol to follow in conducting the checkpoint.

 • The decision to institute a roadblock was made by field officers